 Alcohol will break the binder down on this type of film.

-As with all polishing it is important to control every aspect of the process.
+As with all polishing, it is important to control every aspect of the process.
 This becomes even more critical when polishing multi-fiber MT ferrules.
 Process will vary depending on the ferrule manufacturer and type.
 FOC recommends using the best ferrules to insure consistent results.
 Proper polishing and cleaning technique also become increasingly vital.
-Use of the Sagitta Comet-MT laser cleaver helps give a consistent starting point, decreases the process time and gives better results.
-These processes and techniques work with most commercially available ferrules, but fine tuning may need to be done.
+The use of the Sagitta Comet-MT laser cleaver helps give a consistent starting point, decreases the process time and gives better results.
+These processes and techniques work with most commercially available ferrules, but fine-tuning may need to be done.
 Please don’t hesitate to contact us for assistance in making these process adjustments, so results meet your requirements.

 the supplied torch wrench.